adtzlr/felupe/docs/examples/rubberspring.rst

    * export and plot the log. strain

-A meshed three-dimensional geometry of a rubber-metal spring is loaded by an external axial and lateral displacement.
+A `meshed three-dimensional geometry <../_static/mesh.vtk>`_ of a rubber-metal spring is loaded by an external axial and lateral displacement.
 A simplified elastic-to-rigid contact definition simulates the end stop caused by a steel plate.

 ..  code-block:: python